tntconcept/binnacle-front/README.md

 - `build:dev` - build app for production using the dev environment config
 - `build:int` - build app for production using the int environment config
 - `build:prod` - build app for production using the prod environment config
-- `test:unit` - run unit tests on watch mode
+- `test:unit` - run all tests
-- `test:unit:coverage` - run unit tests with coverage
+- `test:integration` - run integration tests
 - `test:e2e` - run end-to-end tests

 > These scripts are located in `package.json` and do not represent the entirety of available scripts, but are the most commonly used.